Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Introduction

 \section{Introduction}

-Path loss, defined as the reciprocal of path gain, is a fundamental large-scale parameter for radio system development \cite{Rappaport,Erceg}.
-In principle, obtaining an antenna-independent path loss determined solely by the propagation channel requires an isotropic antenna assumption \cite{ITU_R_P_341,ITU_R_P_1407}.
+Path loss (PL), defined as the reciprocal of path gain (PG), is a fundamental large-scale parameter for radio system development \cite{Rappaport,Erceg}. cyan{(R3-1)}{In principle, obtaining an antenna-independent PL determined solely by the propagation channel requires an isotropic antenna assumption \cite{ITU_R_P_341,ITU_R_P_1407}.
 In practice, however, channel measurements at millimeter-wave and terahertz bands typically rely on angle scanning with high-gain antennas or antenna arrays to ensure sufficient link budget and to resolve the angular structure of multipath propagation.
 Accordingly, double-directional (D-D) channel sounding employs mechanical steering or array-based beamforming at both the transmitter (Tx) and receiver (Rx) \cite{Steinbauer,KIM_11GIndoor,Zwick,Kim_IEEEAccess2021_FullAzSweep}.
-A challenging task in such measurements is to derive isotropic-equivalent channel parameters (e.g., omni-equivalent path gain/path loss and dispersion metrics) from angle-resolved wideband data.
+A challenging task in such measurements is to derive isotropic-equivalent channel parameters (e.g., omni-equivalent path loss/path gain and dispersion metrics) from angle-resolved wideband data.}{In principle, antenna-independent PL should be determined only by the propagation channel and therefore corresponds to an isotropic-antenna assumption \cite{ITU_R_P_341,ITU_R_P_1407}.
+In practical millimeter-wave and terahertz measurements, however, omnidirectional sounding is often infeasible because of the limited link budget.
+Instead, angle scanning with high-gain antennas or antenna arrays is commonly used to resolve the angular structure of multipath propagation.
+Accordingly, double-directional (D-D) channel sounding employs mechanical steering or array-based beamforming at both the transmitter (Tx) and receiver (Rx) \cite{Steinbauer,KIM_11GIndoor,Zwick,Kim_IEEEAccess2021_FullAzSweep}.
+A main challenge in such measurements is how to derive isotropic-equivalent channel parameters, such as path loss/path gain and temporal/angular power dispersions, from the measured angle-resolved wideband data.}